 - -id to specify the activation ID (in this example, act1) containing the license rights. - -count to specify the number of copies (in this case, 0) of the activation ID that should be available on the license server after licenses have been returned.
 If you specify 0, all licenses are returned to the back office.

-If you want to provide multiple activation IDs, repeat the -activate option:
+If you want to provide multiple activation IDs, use one of the following commands: